hpca2021/Refraser-awareScheduling/README.md

 ## Introduction
 * This is a prediction tool to generate the scheduling table for USENIX ATC 2021 paper 13.
 * This tools will generate a table consists of: the priority and the number of concurrent processes.
-* The scheduling table will be read by the OS to adaptively change the priority of Deep Learning Application.
+* The scheduling table will be read by the OS to adaptively change the priority of Application.
 * The overall purpose is to guarantee that Application scheduling does not exceed the marginal safe time-threshold.
 * The priority number will be viewed as nice numbers in Linux, within the range of [-20:19].
 Lower number means higher priority. ([Ref](https://www.kernel.org/doc/html/latest/scheduler/sched-nice-design.html))